Privacy Policy

 We collect information that you voluntarily provide when you:

-• Create an account — name, email address, password, professional credentials, and organization affiliation.
+• Create an account — name, email address, authentication credentials, professional credentials, and organization affiliation.

 • Complete your profile — phone number, business address, professional license numbers, and role within your organization.

-• Use the Service — property data, comparable sale and lease information, appraisal assignment details, client information, cost approach data, income and expense data, file uploads (photos, documents, spreadsheets), and notes or comments you enter.
+• Use the Service — property data, comparable sale and lease information, appraisal assignment details, client and contact information, cost approach data, income and expense data, file uploads (including photos, documents, and spreadsheets), report content, prompts, notes, comments, and other work product.

 • Subscribe or make a payment — billing address and payment method details (processed by our third-party payment processor; we do not store full credit card numbers).